NP-compete/Alternate-Authentication/README.md

 ## Initial Idea:

 Implementing a new system induces high cost for any organization.
 So our solution upgrades the existing system instead of replacing it.
-We propose a blockchain powered decentralized, serverless, and secure approach built on top of the existing system of username and password.
+We propose a blockchain powered decentralized, and secure approach built on top of the existing system of username and password.

 ## Getting Started